HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 ---
 ### Copying files

-To transfer data between local computer and the cluster (i.e. login node) can be done by using both graphical and command-ine transfer tools, as long as they support secure transfer protocol.
-For example [MobaXterm](https://mobaxterm.mobatek.net/) or [WinSCP](https://winscp.net/eng/download.php) for Windows and `scp` and `rsync` command line tools on Linux.
+Data transfer between a local computer and the cluster (i.e. login node) can be done either with graphical and command line  tools, as long as they support secure transfer protocols.
+Examples are [MobaXterm](https://mobaxterm.mobatek.net/) or [WinSCP](https://winscp.net/eng/download.php) for Windows or the command line tools `scp` and `rsync` for Linux.

-An example of copying files from the local computer to the Supek using scp command line tool.
+An example of copying files from the local computer to the Supek using the command line tool scp.

 <link rel="stylesheet" type="text/css" href="../../_static/asciinema-player.css" />
 <body>